-Jesus is our model of servant leadership.
 In the traditional pyramid model of leadership, the president or CEO of the organization is at the top of the leadership pyramid followed by his or her subordinates cascading down the pyramid.
-People on the bottom level are there to serve the people above them, and so forth up unto the top.
+People on the bottom level are there to serve the people above them, and so forth up to the top.

 A better model is when you invert the pyramid, where the point is now facing downward, and the servant leader is now on the bottom of the pyramid and it's his or her job to serve the people above them and resource them to help make them successful.
-I call this the inverted pyramid model of servant leadership.
+I call this the Inverted Pyramid Model of servant leadership.

-5. What Can People Expect from You?
+What Can People Expect from You